factorhouse/kpow-streams-agent/README.md

 Use this agent to integrate your Kafka Streams with kPow and unlock the following features:

+* Visualise Kafka Streams topologies.
+* View Kafka Streams metrics (e.g Stream-Thread, State Store, RocksDB, etc).
+* Have Kafka Streams metrics exposed in the kPow Prometheus Endpoints (for alerting, etc).
+* See summaries of Kafka Streams activity for your Kafka cluster(s).
+* (Soon) View kPow Insights of your Kafka Streams applications (outlier metrics, etc).

-The agent is written in Java and Clojure and is packaged as a library available in [Maven Central](https://search.maven.org/artifact/io.operatr/kpow-streams-agent).
+This agent is written in Java and Clojure and is packaged as a library available in [Maven Central](https://search.maven.org/artifact/io.operatr/kpow-streams-agent).

-Visualise Kafka Streams topologies and view streams metrics (including RocksDB) in the kPow UI.

 ![topology-ui](docs/topology-ui.png)